shiori793/web-dev-1/JS/quiz/javascript-quiz-02/Answer.md

 // D: true true false

 // Ans: B
-// Short explanation: "!!" means that "not" is repeated twice, which means the result doesn't change from original value. 'null' and '""' is false, '1' is true.
+// Short explanation: "!!" means that "not" is repeated twice, which means the result doesn't change from original value.
+These original values are 'null' and '""' is false, '1' is true.

 ```
 ###### Question 6: What's the output?